 The clarinet is a single-reed instrument that has a gentle, brilliant, and rich sound, while the oboe is a double-reed instrument that has a bright and powerful sound.
 Both instruments are difficult to master, but, the clarinet is slightly easier due to its embouchure that provides larger air space.

-If you’ve never seen a clarinet or an oboe before, they’ll probably seem very similar to you at first sight.
-They have the similar black, long and thin body tubes with silver keys on them.
-Also, the postures of a clarinet player and an oboe player while playing their instruments, seem similar.
+If you’ve never seen a clarinet or an oboe before, they’ll seem very similar at first sight.
+They have similar black, long and thin body tubes with silver keys on them.
+The postures of a clarinet player and an oboe player while playing are similar too.
 So, what are the differences between the clarinet and the oboe?

-In this article, my intention is to give simple and clear answers to these questions, by explaining the differences between the clarinet and the oboe.
-Hopefully, in this way, you may have a deeper interest and a new vision, referring to both instruments.
-I would prefer to see firstly the physical differences between the clarinet and the oboe and to go on later with the conceptual and historical differences.
+In this article, I’ll be explaining the differences between the two.
+In this way, you may have a deeper interest and a new vision, referring to both instruments.
+Without further ado, let’s start with the physical differences between the clarinet and the oboe.

 - Single-Reed vs Double-Reed

 - Producing Sound with the Clarinet vs Producing Sound with the Oboe

 - The Cylindrical Tube vs The Conical Tube